IngCampos/Escuela_PHP_JQuery/README.md

 ### Project goal by martin-stepwolf :goal_net:

-This was a [project developed](https://github.com/martin-stepwolf/php-school-rollcall/releases/tag/v1.0.0) in a subject when I was student.
+This was a [project developed](https://github.com/martin-stepwolf/php-school-rollcall/tree/3c5f1bb4af2f09d55142fba9c01f919fd1b72030) in a subject when I was student.
-Now **I refactored all the project** with better practices, similar to professional framework.
+Now **I refactored all the project** with better practices (MVC, Composer, etc), similar to professional framework.

 ### Achievements :star2: